44yyyy/Linux-Log-Analysis/README.md

 ![alt text](OpenInTerminal.jpg)

 Lets log in!
+We should be in the same directory as we were before.

 ![alt text](wsllogin.jpg)

 Note that I used Windows Subsystem for Linux for this lab, but it is completely possible to do this with a virtual machine too.

+Let's run ls -la to see all the information in our directory.

 ![alt text](DirectoryLS.jpg)

-We're in the directory!
-Let's run ls -la to see all the information in our directory.
-Now we're ready to begin.
+Now we're ready to begin!

 ### Questions

-## Question 1
+## Question 1: Which service did the attackers use to gain access to the system?